framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**Flip**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/Flip.fx): Invert the orientation of the image in the x or y-axis.
 Can be used interestingly with masks.
 - [**FreezeShot**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/FreezeShot.fx): Can be used to grab a subject from the game, freeze it and carry it into another scene, but keep in mind that the frozen image will be lost if reshade is restarted (for example, after hotsampling).
 - [**Gravity**](https://github.com/LordKobra/CobraFX/blob/master/Shaders/Gravity.fx): Let's pixels gravitate towards the bottom of the screen inside the game's 3D environment.
 This shader consumes an insane amount of resources on high resolutions (4k+), so keep this in mind as a warning.
 Don't forget to include the texture inside the Textures folder!
 About the texture: You can replace it with your own texture, if you want.
 It has to be 1920x1080 and greyscale.
 The brighter the pixel inside the texture, the more intense the effect will be at this location in-game.
+- [**Halftone**](https://github.com/LordOfLunacy/Insane-Shaders/blob/master/Shaders/Halftone.fx): Attempts to emulate an amplitude-based CMYK halftoning similar to that of offset printing.
 - [**Height fog**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/Heightfog.fx): Inserts a fog plane in the 3D scene which you can use to add a volumetric fog layer, which is fully configurable.
 See [the guide on this site](Shaders/heightfog.htm).
+- [**kMirror**](https://github.com/brimson/brimsonFX/blob/master/shaders/kMirror.fx): Mirroring and kaleidoscope effect.
 - [**MagicBorder**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/MagicBorder.fx): If you want to add borders in your shot but want the subject to hover over said border then try this shader.
 - [**Monocular_Cues(Depth_Cues)**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/Depth_Cues.fx): (Image Enhancement by Unsharp Masking the Depth Buffer)
-- [**NormalMap**](https://github.com/luluco250/FXShaders/blob/master/Shaders/NormalMap.fx): It allows the use of a normalmap texture to be applied on screen.
+- [**NormalMap**](https://github.com/luluco250/FXShaders/blob/master/Shaders/NormalMap.fx): It allows the use of a normal map texture to be applied on screen.
 You can find one of these on the internet, but it's often better to make your own with software like Substance Designer.
 - [**PatternShading**](https://github.com/EDCVBNM/ED-shaders/blob/main/Shaders/PatternShading.fx): Applies a pattern to a black and white version of the scene.
 Example in the shader repository readme.
 - [**PD80_04_Color_Isolation**](https://github.com/prod80/prod80-ReShade-Repository/blob/master/Shaders/PD80_04_Color_Isolation.fx): Sames as the previous Color Isolation shader.
 - [**PD80_04_Magical_Rectangle**](https://github.com/prod80/prod80-ReShade-Repository/blob/master/Shaders/PD80_04_Magical_Rectangle.fx): Create a rectangle, change dimensions/rotation, change color, change position in 3D space, blend with depth, blend with colors, create gradients, soften edges, create game mist, remove game mist, create flares, manipulate contrasts/brightness, create light leaks, and so on.